barduinor/box-workshop-python/README.md

 width=40%;>

-# Sample application using the Box Python SDK and oAuth 2.0
+# Box Python workshop project
-This application is a template to get you started quickly with the Box Python SDK and oAuth 2.0.
+This project contains exercises on how to use the Box Python SDK to interact with the Box API.

 ## Box configuration steps